chumo-xu/SurgCUT3R/README.md

 1. Clone MASt3R-SLAM and SurgCUT3R.
 First follow the instruction of CUT3R to install it.
 Then follow the instruction of MASt3R-SLAM to install it in the folder of CUT3R to make sure that the environment works in the training process.
+2. We also have the docker for this project.

 ### Download Checkpoints